micmejia/bible-dump/NKJV/James/Jas 5.md

 Come now, _you_ rich, weep and howl for your miseries that are coming upon _you!_

 ###### 2
-Your riches [^a]are corrupted, and your garments are moth-eaten.
+Your riches are corrupted, and your garments are moth-eaten.

 ###### 3
 Your gold and silver are corroded, and their corrosion will be a witness against you and will eat your flesh like fire.
 You have heaped up treasure in the last days.

 ###### 4
-Indeed the wages of the laborers who mowed your fields, which you kept back by fraud, cry out; and the cries of the reapers have reached the ears of the Lord of [^b]Sabaoth.
+Indeed the wages of the laborers who mowed your fields, which you kept back by fraud, cry out; and the cries of the reapers have reached the ears of the Lord of Sabaoth.

 ###### 5
-You have lived on the earth in pleasure and [^c]luxury; you have [^d]fattened your hearts [^e]as in a day of slaughter.
+You have lived on the earth in pleasure and luxury; you have fattened your hearts as in a day of slaughter.

 ###### 6
 You have condemned, you have murdered the just; he does not resist you. ## Be Patient and Persevering